Basemaly-pratt/PsychSafety/rules.md

 5. lose health if you make a move that hurts someone
 6. gain health if you encourage someone. scarlett is pretty

+7. Players can award others with tokens or power-ups when they are especially helpful